Find Grad Schools

 32 Yearly Graduations

 The 10th most popular school in the country for child development majors who are seeking their master's degree is Pace University - New York.
 Roughly 12,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $49,550 per year, while in-state graduate students, on average, pay $28,091 per year.
+The average in-state tuition for full-time undergraduates is $48,152 per year, while in-state graduate students, on average, pay $25,560 per year.
 During the most recent year for which we have data, 32 people received their master's degree in child development from Pace University.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 89% were women.
-Pace University - New York child development graduates who receive their master's degree go on to jobs earning a median salary of $50,014.
+Of these students, 82% were women and 42% were members of underrepresented racial-ethnic groups.

 #11